libretro/minibrowser/README.md

 make -f Makefile.libretro-shared

-This will output two files, libminibrowser.so and minibrowser_libretro.so.
-Both of these files must stay in the same directory to be used with libretro, but minibrowser_libretro.so is the file you want to load with your frontend.
+This will output minibrowser_libretro.so which can be loaded just like any other libretro core.

 Static Library
 --------